Amr-rgb/my-reads/README.md

 # udacity project: MyReads App
+project for udacity frontend web dev advanced program. this project aim for practising react basics and using react states

 ## installing instructions
 - to install the dependencies used in the app use **npm install**